CLINICAL ELECTIVES AT SYDNEY MEDICAL SCHOOL NEPEAN

 We expect students to be well groomed and conservatively dressed eg: males may choose shirts with long or short sleeves with a collar; ties are not essential but we suggest you bring one.
 We recommend dress pants and closed-toe shoes.
 Females can wear modest skirts (no mini’s, exposed midriffs, low-cut tops).
 Jeans and sandals are unacceptable.
 Long hair should be tied back and nails kept short (for bedside work or procedures; hair is an OH&S issue in the labs).
 White Coats: the Intensive Care Unit is the only department in Nepean Hospital where white coats are worn.
 Students will be issued with a coat for the duration of their placement.Theatre Scrubs: will be provided to students participating in Surgical electives.
 Stethoscopes: please bring your own.

-Orientation is held Monday 11am-12.30pm.
+Orientation is held Monday 11am.
+You will be advised by email of any changes.
 Please come to Level 3 Sydney Medical School Nepean, 62 Derby Street, located directly opposite the Main Entrance to the hospital.
 Orientation takes approx 1.5 hours and we will organize your ID, hospital tour, internet access, etc, you are then free for the rest of the day to unpack, go food shopping, sleep off your jetlag etc.

 Travelling to Nepean